Refining ADHD diagnosis with EEG: The impact of preprocessing and temporal segmentation on classification accuracy: Results

-Once we have all data gathered into a single matrix, we are able to show these information more easily.
-This work focuses mainly on the importance of preprocessing EEG data, so we dedicate one subsection to show results related with the type of preprocessing done.
-We also have taken into account the EEG recording time, when we divide it into chunks, so we have also included a subsection for exploring these results.
-Then we present some insights about the classifiers and the feature selection method used.
-Following this results, we show the outcomes related with channels in another section.
-Eventually, a subsection focused on the features importance closes this results section.
+Once all the results obtained from training the ML models are gathered into a single matrix, we can present the information more effectively.
+Since this work primarily focuses on the importance of EEG data preprocessing, we dedicate a subsection to results related to the type of preprocessing applied.
+We also consider the impact of EEG recording time when divided into segments, which is explored in a separate subsection.
+Additionally, insights regarding classifiers and feature selection methods are discussed, followed by a section focusing on channel-related outcomes.
+Finally, the results section concludes with a subsection on feature importance.

-We decided to show the results mainly in a box plot manner.
-Every box plot has a vertical axis showing the mean accuracy of each trained model and a horizontal axis with different variables of the experiment.
-The box plot shows the distribution of the model accuracies grouped by different columns of the DataFrame (Table \ref{tab:df_results}).
+We primarily present the results using box plots.
+Each box plot displays the mean accuracy of the trained models on the vertical axis and different experimental variables on the horizontal axis.
+These box plots illustrate the distribution of model accuracies, grouped by the various columns of the DataFrame (Table \ref{tab:df_results}).